 Bardsley’s Fish and Chips

-I’ve been raving about Bardsley’s – Brighton’s back-street chippy open since 1926 – since I started the Ellie & Co website in 2016 (here and here), well before The Guardian and others started talking about it.
-It has a quirky dining room filled with old music hall memorabilia and the staff couldn’t be more welcoming.
+I’ve been raving about Bardsley’s – Brighton’s oldest chippy open since 1926 – since I started the Ellie & Co website in 2016 (here and here), well before The Guardian and other national media started talking about it.

 Find Bardsley’s Fish and Chips at 23A Baker St, Brighton BN1 4JN